Development starting on southeast side of Topeka

-TOPEKA, Kan.
-(WIBW) - Development on 14 acres of land off Topeka Boulevard and Southwest 37th Street is beginning with bulldozing trees and brush.
+Development on 14 acres of land off Topeka Boulevard and Southwest 37th Street is beginning with bulldozing trees and brush.

 The chunk of land is owned by Russ Briggs of Briggs Auto Group who is hoping they create new business and more attraction to the southeast side of Topeka.